The Python while Loop

 The while-else Clause

-Similar to for-else, the else block in a while loop executes only if the loop terminates naturally (i.e., its condition becomes False).
-It does not execute if the loop is terminated by a break statement.
+The else block in a while loop executes only if the loop terminates naturally (when the condition becomes False).
+It is skipped completely if the loop is terminated early by a break statement.

 Output: